justinmahar/silly-password-generator/README.md

 - **💩 Fun passwords are better than boring ones**
   - Why use lame and hard to remember passwords, when you can use fun ones... that are also secure?
 - **👨‍🔬 Password analysis**
-  - Leverage the brainpower of at least a dozens nerds.
+  - Leverage the brainpower of at least a dozen nerds.
 This library makes sure your password is secure using [zxcvbn](https://www.npmjs.com/package/zxcvbn).
 - **🔐 Secure**
   - Have I mentioned that they're secure?
 Well, they are!
 - **🔢 Customizable**